niplav/site/masturbation_and_attractiveness.md

 * https://old.reddit.com/r/NoFap/comments/bq8bvj/i_feel_like_girls_are_now_addicted_to_looking_me/
 * https://www.nateliason.com/blog/testosterone-timing

-Preregistration (H₀):
-"There is no statistically significant difference in success from cold approach before and and long term abstinence from masturbation."

 Preregistration
 ---------------

+H₀:
+"There is no statistically significant difference in success from cold approach before and and long term abstinence from masturbation."

 Existing Literature
 -------------------